Ingush language: Writing system

+It is possible that during the period of 8–12th century, when the Temples like Tkhaba-Yerdy emerged in Ingushetia, a writing system based on a Georgian script emerged.
+This is attested by the fact that a non-Georgian name, 'Enola', was found written on the arc of Tkhaba-Yerdy.
+Furthermore, Georgian text was found on archaeological items in Ingushetia that could not be deciphered.

+Ingush became a written language with an Arabic-based writing system at the beginning of the 20th century.

+After the October Revolution it first used a Latin alphabet, which was later replaced by Cyrillic.

 Grammar

 Ingush is a nominative–accusative language in its syntax, though it has ergative morphology.

 Case

 The most recent and in-depth analysis of the language shows eight cases: absolutive, ergative, genitive, dative, allative, instrumental, lative and comparative.

 Tenses

 Numerals

 Like many Northeast Caucasian languages, Ingush uses a vigesimal system, where numbers lower than twenty are counted as in a base-ten system, but higher decads are base-twenty.